 - Parsley – I like to use dried but you can use fresh

-How To Make Hawaiian Ham and Cheese Sliders
+How to Make Hawaiian Ham and Swiss Sliders

 Reserve the remaining marinade for brushing over the top rolls before baking.